etarakoem/resumeGen/README.md

 * Editing your Contact info in menu 1:
 ```
   menu

-  Would you like to renew your experience or add to the existing list?

- 1) Setting contacts information

- 2) Renew experience (Caution, this will overwrite your existing experience!)

- 3) Adding to exisitng experience list

- 4) Customizing Profile Summary

- 5) Editing Qualification Summary list

- 6) Setting Education

- 7) Adding keywords list

-Choose 1,2,3,4,5,6,7 or q to quit: 1

 ```

 Then follow the prompt to set up your name, address, email

 ```